 That’s why it’s essential to work with people who have been through it before.
 Experienced financial advisors can guide you in making the most of your options:

-• Working directly with specialists.
+- Working directly with specialists.
 When your advisor is supported by a RoundtableTM of financial specialists, you’ll know that they’re never too far from a tax specialist, estate advisor, and investment manager.
+This coordination can be especially important when charitable giving touches your broader tax strategies, estate planning, investment portfolio and wealth transfer goals.

 If you’re interested in learning more how charitable giving can help transform your portfolio, reach out and schedule a meeting today.